khaiyichin/collective_perception/docs/parameter_file_setup.md

 ### Arena size and swarm density
 The arena size can be modified as explained in the official ARGoS documentation.
 The effect it has on the generated tile size is described by the equation `arena_size_*/arena_tile_count_*` for both the x and y directions.

 The swarm density is modified indirectly through the positions of the 4 walls that constrain the robots' movable space.
-Use the `compute_wall_positions.cpp` script to obtain the appropriate values based on the desired swarm density.
+Use the `compute_wall_positions` script (see [here](scripts_explained.md)) to obtain the appropriate values based on the desired swarm density.
 ```xml
 <arena size="10, 10, 1" center="0,0,0.5">